SmileiPIC/Smilei/doc/Sphinx/code_structure.rst

 - ``happi``: contains the sources of the happi Python tool for visualization
 - ``benchmarks``: contains the benchmarks used by the validation process. these becnhamrks are also examples for users.
 - ``scripts``: contains multiple tool scripts for compilation and more

   - ``compile_tools``: contains scripts and machine files used by the makefile for compilation

 - ``tools``: contains some additional programs for Smilei
 - ``validation``: contains the python scripts used by the validation process

 The source files directory is as well composed of several sub-directories to organise the `.cpp` and `.h` files by related thematics.
-The main is the file `smilei.cpp`.
+The main is the file `Smilei.cpp`.
 There is always only one class definition per file and the file name correcponds to the class name.

 The general implementation is summarized in :numref:`general_implementation`